codyogden/killedbygoogle/README.md

 - Link (`link`) - Relevant link to the source
 - Type (`type`) - one of App, Service or Hardware

-If you are not familiar with or just don't want to use Git, submit a [new issue] requesting the change.
-If you are already familiar with Git, follow the steps below
+If you are not familiar with or do not want to use `git`, submit a [new issue](https://github.com/codyogden/killedbygoogle/issues/new?template=add-an-obituary.md) requesting the change.
+If you are already familiar with `git`, follow these steps:

 1. If you haven't already, start by [forking](https://help.github.com/en/articles/fork-a-repo) this repository.
 2. [Create a new branch](https://help.github.com/en/desktop/contributing-to-projects/creating-a-branch-for-your-work) in your fork.
 Name it using the product you want to add